-I teach classes on collective action, civil war, R programming and network analysis.
+My teaching interests include courses on collective action, civil war, R programming, network analysis and computational methodology.
 I hope my classroom is a place for people to grow and that my students feel challenged, yet encouraged.
 If you are interested in taking a course with me and would like to learn more about it, please do not hesitate to email me.
 If you are a fellow teacher who teaches similar themes and would like to swap tactics, please reach out!

 The historical record is rich with cases in which individuals bound together collectively to challenge the status quo.
 These challenges are often about territorial jurisdiction, succession, natural resources, colonial legacies, or socio-political identities.
 In this realm of contentious politics, actors often resort to violence and force in order to achieve their goals.
 In some cases, these conflicts have been both liberating for some, and incredibly destructive for others, accounting for the deaths and displacement of millions.
 This course is an advanced introduction to the study of civil war and civil conflicts.
 As such, we will cover a wide range of regional cases throughout the globe including, but not limited to the criminal conflict in Mexico, intervention in El Salvador and Guatemala, African civil wars, and failed uprisings in the middle east.
 The course will enable students to analytically conceptualize civil conflicts as well as debate how to reduce violence in these regions.
 Finally, students will learn to develop original research questions and broaden their understanding of the causes, duration, and consequences of civil conflicts.

 Networks & Behavior